gerteck/SimpleFakeFaceClassifier/README.md

 All credit and reference materials from DSTA Hackathon Workshop Organisers.
+Adapted to operate localy on PyCharm